home-assistant/home-assistant.io/source/_integrations/ibeacon.markdown

 {% include integrations/config_flow.md %}

-iBeacon devices will be automatically detected and added as they are discovered once the integration has been added in the UI.
+iBeacon devices will be automatically detected and added as they are discovered once the integration has been added via the UI.

 iBeacon Devices are tracked by a combination of the following data: